 New private home sales jump 42% in September

-SINGAPORE: Sales of private homes by developers in Singapore rose about 42 per cent in September from a year earlier, government data showed on Monday (Oct 15).
+SINGAPORE: Sales of new private homes in Singapore rose about 42 per cent in September from a year earlier, as developers returned to the market with new launches following the previous month's slump.

 Compared with the 617 units sold in August, sales rose 51 per cent, URA data showed.